VoidHack/write-ups/Kaspersky 2017/reverse/web keygen/README.md

 | RESULTING LIST OF NUMBERS   |
 ```

 And in the end, program prints exactly ```RESULTING LIST OF NUMBERS``` joined in a string.
 We know the flag format.
 It is ```KLCTF....```.
-So, it all means that we can use the certain password that will give after xoring exactly "KLCTF".
+So, it all means that we can use the certain password that will give us exactly "KLCTF" after xoring.
 This password is ```8XcCD...``` But it's just 5 bytes.
 We should use another 3.
 Let's just brute them.
 After we do it, we will xor obtained password with numbers and will get the flag.

 ```python
 numbers = [115, 20, 32, 23, 2, 98, 42, 119, 121, 29, 33, 113, 112, 103, 94, 6, 0, 30, 91, 113, 125, 103, 95, 113, 123, 111, 80, 2, 119, 103, 90, 115, 9, 25, 39, 1, 5]